aces/Loris/docs/wiki/99 - Developers/Creating a Module.md

 1. Create a new folder corresponding to your module name under `modules/`.
 This name should be short and descriptive.
 The name must use only lowercase alphanumeric characters and underscores, e.g. `document_repository`.
-For the remainder of this document we will assume your new module is named `my_first_module`.
+For the remainder of this document we will assume your new module is named `my_new_module`.

 2. Create remaining folders inside the module according to the following tree structure: